Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 We can see the `UbiSoft/Ubi.ini` string, also present in the binary.
-This easily means that we found what we were looking for, and repeats in the four calls, all at the beginning of their respective functions.
+This means that we found what we were looking for, repeating in the four calls, all at the beginning of their respective functions.
 Now it's time to see what to do.

-At first, in an unsuccessful attempt, I tried to tweak it into `GetCurrentDirectoryA` call.
+At first, in an unsuccessful attempt, I tried to tweak them into `GetCurrentDirectoryA` calls.
 By the logic of the function, it *should’ve* worked, but computers are smarter than me.
 The string ended up cut for some reason, checked in x32dbg and Process Monitor.
-After more stupid attempts, some interesting information worth knowing was brought to my attention.
+After more stupid attempts, I realized something **very** important.

-Remember at the beginning when I mentioned **Rayman 2** as a *sister project* ?
+Remember at the beginning when I mentioned **Rayman 2** as a *sister project*?
 Turns out that Rayman 2 uses the base game engine as Tonic Trouble, with quiet some more polishing on top.
-The cool part is that it behaves *exactly* the same as Tonic Trouble, file management-wise, which means it also stores files under the `Windows` folder.
+The cool part is that it behaves *exactly* the same as Tonic Trouble file management-wise, which means it also stores files under the `Windows` folder.
 This would mean nothing if Rayman 2 wasn’t a very popular game, but that’s not the case.
 In 2011, Ubisoft re-launched Rayman 2 in **GOG**, making some fixes along the way for its proper functioning in the systems at the time.
 One of those changes was the one we are treating right here, file redirection from the `Windows` folder to the game folder.

-With this information, we do the exact same process with 2 new executables, the original, unpatched Rayman 2 executable, and the new, patched GOG executable.
+With this information, now we are going to do the exact same process with these two executables, the original, unpatched Rayman 2 executable, and the new, patched GOG executable.
 Since it’s patched, is very likely that we won’t found any matches for a `GetWindowsDirectoryA` search.
-Here’s when the original executable comes to play: we can search for the function over there, then search its address in the patched executable.
+Here’s when the original executable comes to play: we can search for the function over there, then search its *address* in the patched executable.
 When search for the function, something familiar can be seen:

 <br>